 Friends of Monmouth Battlefield, Inc. (East Windsor) - was founded in 1990 & is a volunteer group that supports Monmouth Battlefield State Park.
 Members conduct tours, lectures & other interpretive programs.
 They also staff the historic Craig House & gift shop; co-sponsor the battle reenactment each June (June 21-22 this year) & other events year round.
 The Friends will distribute brochures & information about the park & their programs. www.friendsofmonmouth.org

-Friends of Princeton Nursery Lands (Princeton) - was formed in 2000 to preserve the former Princeton Nurseries Kingston Site as a cultural landscape.
-FPNL, a 501(c)(3) organization, works in partnership with others to preserve, restore & interpret the site for the benefit of the public.
+Friends of Princeton Nursery Lands[FPNL] (Princeton) - was formed in 2000 to preserve the former Princeton Nurseries Kingston Site as a cultural landscape.
+FPNL has evolved into a 501(c)(3)non-profit organization which works in partnership with others to preserve, restore & interpret the site for the benefit of the public.
 The former Nursery lands are an essential part of the historic greenbelt around the village.
 There will be a display of interpretive material used to interpret the former Princeton Nurseries Kingston Site & build awareness of the former nurseries & its innovative horticultural practices & significance.
 It was once the largest & one of the most influential nurseries in the U.S. It was started in 1913. - www.fpnl.org

-Hendricks(on) Family Association of NJ (Sayreville) - is a 501(c) 13 tax exempt organization with the goal of restoring the 300-year old Hendrickson Burial Ground in Holmdel, NJ & making the public aware that there is no law that protects family or private burial grounds in NJ.A display of artifacts from the burial ground will be featured. www.Hendricksfamilyburialground.org
+Hendricks(on) Family Association of NJ (Sayreville) - is a 501(c) 13 tax exempt organization with the goal of restoring the 300-year old Hendrickson Burial Ground in Holmdel, NJ & making the public aware that there is no law that protects family or private burial grounds in NJ. www.Hendricksfamilyburialground.org

 Historic Cold Spring Village (Cape May) - is a 30-acre living history museum featuring 26 restored, locally-significant historic structures dating back as far as 1691 that recreates aspects of life in South Jersey during the Early American era.
 An informational display on activities at HCSV & a selection of period toys for visitors' use will be featured. www.hcsv.org